Zaheeroo/riderapp/cursorrules.md

 - Driver

 ##Instructions
+-use bash for the terminal
 - Use shadcn for the components
 - Use lucide icons for the icons
--Make sure the file structure is super clean and easy to understand
+- Make sure the file structure is super clean and easy to understand
+- Use next.config.js to configure the project.
+Don't use next.config.ts
 - Use vercel for the hosting.
 Every component you install must be always compatible with Vercel
 - Use typescript for the programming language
 - Use nextjs for the framework